Admissions & Financial Aid FAQs

 Should you have additional questions, please contact the St. Luke’s Office of Admissions at 210.826.0664 or email@example.com.

-St. Luke's Episcopal School admits qualified students of any race, national and ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of race, color, national and ethnic origin in the administration of educational policies, admission policies or financial aid programs, and athletic or other school-administered programs.
+St. Luke's Episcopal School admits students of any race, color, national, and ethnic origin to all rights, privileges, programs and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, national and ethnic origin in the administration of educational policies, admissions policies, scholarship and loan programs, and athletic or other school-administered programs.